Joy and delight

 ~ trauma informed approach~

-Here, we explore the meanings of joy and delight, how they relate, how they sometimes feel distant,
+Here, we explore the meanings of joy and delight, how they relate, how they sometimes feel distant, and how they can return, gently, even after heartbreak.

 It is also a space of compassion and community.
 A space to learn how to hold one another’s joys and wounds, without comparison, without shame.